ruckbeard/php-database/README.md

 $db->where("id","1");
 $db->update("table",$data);</pre>
 <em>This will create and run the query string "UPDATE table SET field_1 = 'foo', field_2 = 'bar', field_3 = 'foobar' WHERE id = 1"</em>
-<p>The update function will create and run an UPDATE query.
-The first paremeter is the table.
-The second parameter is the data to enter into the query string.
-The third parameter writes the WHERE portion of the query string.
-The second and third parameters are optional.
-The data can be set by using the set() function and the WHERE portion can be set by using the where() function.</p>
 <h3><strong>Set</strong></h3>
 <p>The set function can be used to set the data of an INSERT or UPDATE query string.
 It can be called multiple times to set multiple fields with data.</p>
 <pre>$db = new Database;